Campervan Guide: Where to Camp in Florida Everglades National Park

 Getting To the Florida Everglades National Park for Camping

 Be forewarned, this place is huge.
 Not just big.
 Huge.
 1.5 million acres huge.
 There are three separate entrances into Everglades National Park, and all are a fair distance from each other.
 So, camping in the Everglades takes at least a little bit of pre-planning.
-The Homestead entrance is a short 2-hour drive from the Miami Escape depot.
-We opted for the camper van because it piles so many great amenities into van for us.
-That left us plenty of brain power to tackle planning for the the gigantic Everglades park.
+The Homestead entrance is a short 2-hour drive from Orlando.
+We opted for the camper van because it piles so many great amenities into the van for us.
+That left us plenty of brain power to tackle planning the trip and where to camp in the Florida Everglades national park.

-Where to Camp When you Reach the Florida Everglades National Park
+Where to Camp in the Florida Everglades National Park

 From there we decided to head to the Flamingo Campground.
 The Flamingo campground is a solid hour drive from the park’s main gate.
 Flamingo is literally as far south as you can go.
 You’re at the southernmost tip of mainland Florida, so of course, that’s where we headed.
 Due to the recent hurricanes, amenities are pretty scarce, so gas up and hit a grocery store before heading into the park.
 Thankfully, the Escape Campervan had a fridge that we could stock up after hitting the grocery stores to prepare for our adventure into the Florida Everglades for camping.